Digital Writing Basics: A Simple Starting Point for Beginner Digital Writers

 They struggle because they lack structure.

-If you are new, start at the top and move down.
+If you’re new, start at the top and move step by step.

 If you feel stuck, scan the sections and choose what fits.